 Who Will Benefit From Eyelid Surgery?

-Men and women who exhibit droopy or sunken eyes will see an improvement in their appearance after a blepharoplasty surgery.
-Patients experiencing bulging pockets of herniated fat under the eye can also see a significant reduction in their “exhausted” appearance, as bags and prominent dark circles under the eye are removed.
+Men and women who exhibit droopy eyes will see an improvement in their appearance after blepharoplasty surgery.
+Patients experiencing bulging pockets of herniated fat under the eye can also see a significant reduction in their “exhausted” appearance, as bags are removed.

 Sagging eyelids can often cover the eyes, impairing vision.
 It is often not until after successful blepharoplasty is performed, that patients realise just how much their vision was obstructed by their sagging skin.
 Thyroid eye disease and other disorders affecting the physical appearance of the eyes can also be treated with blepharoplasty.